-Values: 1 = Technology not permitted, 2 = Graphing calculators that do not perform symbolic algebra, 3 = Graphing calculators that perform symbolic algebra, 4 = Computer algebra system (Maple, Mathematica, MATLAB, etc.), 0 = Other, . = missing ipr13prepl = Approximately what percentage of students currently enrolled in your Calculus I course do you expect are academically prepared for the course?
+Values: 1 = Technology not permitted, 2 = Graphing calculators that do not perform symbolic algebra, 3 = Graphing calculators that perform symbolic algebra, 4 = Computer algebra system (Maple, Mathematica, MATLAB, etc), 0 = Other, . = missing ip12other = Specify Other Values: write-in ipr13prepl = Approximately what percentage of students currently enrolled in your Calculus I course do you expect are academically prepared for the course?